MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/ne-sensorsclassextension-magnetometeraccuracy.md

           The actual and reported values differ but may be accurate enough for some applications.
 Apps that only need a relative value, like a virtual reality app, can continue without additional calibration.

-#### - Unreliable
+#### - High

-The reported values have a high degree of inaccuracy.
-Apps should always ask the user to calibrate the device whenever this value is returned.
+          The actual and reported values are accurate.
+No additional calibration is needed.

 ## -remarks